vitorn1234/luso-app/README.md

 Could have create a function to do the calculations instead of doing it automatically like ->calculateTotal or ->validateTotal()... options.... making it easier to test calculation

+There are 3 OrderController the correct one is the one inside Controller root, the other 2 was a test without reading the doc :D